Nonlinear Traces: Traces in category theory

 \subsection{Preliminaries}

-Our working setting is the higher category theory and algebra developed by J.~Lurie~\cite{topos, HA, TFT, 2-cats}.
+Our working setting is the higher category theory and algebra developed by J.~Lurie~\cite{topos, HA, SAG}, see Chapter I.1 of~\cite{GR} for an excellent overview.

 Throughout what follows, we will fix once and for all a symmetric monoidal $(\oo, 2)$-category $\cA$ with unit object $1_\cA$.
 By forgetting non-invertible 2-morphisms we obtain a symmetric monoidal $(\oo,1)$-category $f(\cA)$, which we will abusively refer to as $\cA$ whenever only invertible higher morphisms are involved.
 Conversely, given a symmetric monoidal $(\oo, 1)$-category $\cC$, we can always regard it as a symmetric monoidal $(\oo, 2)$-category $i(\cC)$ with all $2$-morphisms invertible.\footnote{One can understand the above two operations as forming an adjoint pair $(i, f)$.} Thus developments for higher $\oo$-categories equally well apply to the more familiar $(\oo,1)$-categories.
 In what follows, noninvertible 2-morphisms only play a significant role starting with Section~\ref{dim functorial section}.
-Moreover, one can rephrase the noninvertible 2-morphisms in terms of more traditional structures.

 We will use $\otimes$ to denote the symmetric monoidal structure of $\cA$.
 We will write $\Omega\cA= \End_\cA(1_\cA)$ for the ``based loops" in $\cA$, or in other words, the symmetric monoidal $(\oo, 1)$-category of endomorphisms of the monoidal unit $1_\cA$.
 Note that the monoidal unit $1_{\Omega\cA}$ is nothing more than the identity $\id_{1_\cA}$ of the monoidal unit $1_\cA$.